 Summarizing the studies mentioned in the section above, children barely use subtraction strategies flexibly and adaptively to solve multi-digit subtraction problems.
 This may be explained by the usual blocked practice, which is the common approach for teaching subtraction strategies in elementary school classrooms (e.g., Selter, 2001; Department for Education and Skills [DfES], 2006; Common Core State Standard Initiative [CCSSI], 2010; Lemonidis, 2016).
 In the blocked practice, the strategies are introduced and practiced successively (firstly the number-based, afterward the standard written algorithm).
 Students learning subtraction strategies according to the blocked practice are not encouraged to reflect which strategy is adaptive for a specific subtraction task since they already know the strategy they have to use before they read a subtraction problem due to the consecutive structure (Rohrer et al., 2015).
 Hence, students do not learn to discriminate task characteristics and to choose an appropriate strategy on that basis.
 An alternative to the usual blocked approach is the interleaved practice.
 In an interleaved approach the introduction and practice of the different calculation strategies are systematically shuffled.
 In the short-term, i.e., during intervention, this approach hampers learning.
 In the long-term, however, studies showed an advantage of interleaved practice on learning outcomes after the intervention (Dunlosky et al., 2013).
 On the one hand, this benefit of interleaved practice can be explained by the spacing of the teaching content since problems of the same kind are distributed across different lessons and/or assignments (Rohrer et al., 2015).
 Several studies – mostly laboratory studies – have shown that spacing has a positive effect on the learning outcomes of students – also for mathematics (e.g., Grote, 1995; Cepeda et al., 2006; Rohrer and Taylor, 2006, 2007; Dunlosky et al., 2013).
 The spacing of the teaching content can lead to a distributed retrieval from the long-term memory (retrieval hypothesis), whereas students in a blocked approach probably only recall information out of the working memory to solve a task (Dunlosky et al., 2013).
 On the other hand, the advantage of interleaved practice can be explained by the discriminative-/contrast hypothesis (Kang and Pashler, 2012; Birnbaum et al., 2013).
 Goldstone (1996) states that “frequent alternation of categories has the advantage of highlighting features that serve to distinguish categories.
 Conversely, infrequent alternation of categories has the advantage of highlighting information that remains constant across the members within a category” (p.
 615).
 Referring to the attentional bias framework, interleaving high-similarity categories directs the attention toward hard-to-find differences between the categories (Carvalho and Goldstone, 2015).
 Regarding this, blocked studying of subtraction strategies probably facilitates noticing similarities of tasks within one strategy, while students of an interleaved approach have to choose an appropriate strategy on the basis of every task itself.
 Hence, interleaving subtraction strategies as categories with a high level of similarity can encourage students to draw comparisons and to discover differences between the strategies (Richland et al., 2007; Rohrer and Taylor, 2007; Birnbaum et al., 2013; Dunlosky et al., 2013; Lipowsky et al., 2015).
 Concerning this matter, it can be assumed that interleaved practice fosters different dimensions of strategy knowledge, i.e., how to use the different strategies correctly (procedural knowledge), but also when and why which strategy (conditional knowledge) should be used.

-Empirical findings regarding the effectivity of interleaved practice in mathematics are inconsistent, and this is emphasized by Brunmair and Richter’s (2017, 2018) meta-analysis.
-Over all included studies, this meta-analysis showed no significant effect of interleaving mathematical tasks on students’ procedural knowledge but revealed strongly varying results across the studies.
+Empirical findings regarding the effectivity of interleaved practice in mathematics are inconsistent, and this is emphasized by Brunmair and Richter’s (2019) meta-analysis.
+This meta-analysis showed a small positive effect of interleaving mathematical tasks on students’ procedural knowledge.
+However, the results of the studies included in this meta-analysis vary strongly.
 While some found a positive effect of interleaved practice (Rohrer and Taylor, 2007; Taylor and Rohrer, 2010; Sana et al., 2017), others showed no effect or even a negative impact (Rau et al., 2010; Higgins and Ross, 2011).
 Hence, it can be assumed that the effectivity of interleaved practice in mathematics depends on the concrete design (e.g., implementation, characteristics of learning materials, similarity of categories).

 Laboratory studies investigating the effectivity of interleaving mathematical tasks are predominant, whereas only few studies have been conducted in real educational settings.
 Two of the few studies investigated in classroom settings were carried out by Rohrer et al. (2014, 2015).
 Both revealed a benefit of interleaved practice over blocked studying in the tests carried out 1 day and again 30 days after the intervention.